tradecloud/tradecloud-docs-api-v2/buyer/cancel.md

 {% page-ref page="update.md" %}

-## Cancelling by sending the cancelled indicator
+## Cancelling by sending the cancelled indicator using the `/order/indicators` API

-The order or can be cancelled by setting `indicators.cancelled` on either order or line level and sending this indicator only.
+The order or can be cancelled by setting `indicators.cancelled` on either order or line level and sending this indicator only, using the `/order/indicators` API resource.

 {% hint style="info" %}
 If you provide a `cancelled` indicator on order level, **ALL** the lines in the order will be cancelled.